Fraunhofer-AISEC/cmc/doc/cmcd-api.md

 ### Verification Response

-A verification response contains the `verificationResult` of the verification process.
+A verification response contains the attestation result of the verification process.

 #### JSON
 See [VerificationResponse](./api/json/api/VerificationResponse.json)